MichaelZaniewski/Healthcare-Project/README.md

 - Business rules remained stable.
 Payer rules, common care pathways, and charging practices did not change during the analysis window to invalidate comparisons.

 ### Limitations
-- Synthetica data—despite realistic rules— may not capture true clinical variation like seasonal spikes.
+- Synthetic data, despite realistic rules, may not capture true clinical variation like seasonal spikes.
 Real‑world behavior (patients, providers, payers) can differ.
 - Simplified payer behavior.
 Denials, appeals, carve‑outs, and clawbacks are not modeled, so “revenue at risk” may be conservative or optimistic.

 ### Caveats